ChessWorld.net - Play Online Chess

 What are common Anti-Sicilian systems?

 Common Anti-Sicilian systems include the Alapin, Rossolimo, Moscow, Closed Sicilian, Grand Prix Attack, and Smith-Morra Gambit.
-These systems try to sidestep the main Open Sicilian battlegrounds.
+These systems try to avoid or reshape the main Open Sicilian battleground instead of entering the deepest theory.
+Use the trainer positions for the Rossolimo and Alapin to practise two Anti-Sicilians you are very likely to meet.

 What is the best response to the Sicilian Defense?